What are all these fields for?

 - Text-field - let your supporters provide any text you ask for

-- Text-area - same as above only bigger
+- Text-area - same as above, only longer

 - Number - ask for a number (like the credit card *cough*...)

 - Radios - let your supporters choose between several options by selecting radio buttons.
 Make sure to use meaningful keys for the various options!

 - Select list - provide options in a select list.
 Make sure to use meaningful keys for the various options!

 - Date - ask for a date to be entered